Sage-Bionetworks/challengeutils/scoring_harness/readme.md

 ## Creating your challenge python script.

 Please make a copy of the `challenge_config.template.py` as a start to creating your own configuration script.
+This can be found in the templates folder.

 You will need to add an evaluation queue for each question in your challenge and write appropriate validation and scoring functions.
 Then, customize the messages with challenge specific help for your solvers.
 Information about evaluation queues can be found [here](https://docs.synapse.org/articles/evaluation_queues.html)